-Bellevue, Washington – The National Scleroderma Foundation, the leading nonprofit funder of peer-reviewed research to discover the cause, understand the mechanisms, and overcome scleroderma forever, announces that the 2024 National Scleroderma Conference will be held July 19-21 in Bellevue, Washington, just nine miles east of Seattle, at the Hyatt Regency Bellevue.
+Bellevue, Washington – The National Scleroderma Foundation, the leading patient advocacy organization serving people living with scleroderma in the United States, will host the 2024 National Scleroderma Conference July 19-21 in Bellevue, Washington, just nine miles east of Seattle, at the Hyatt Regency Bellevue.

-The conference agenda will include expert-led panel discussions and educational sessions, an exhibit hall with clinical research posters, various networking opportunities, and a Stepping Out to Cure Scleroderma walking event.
+The conference will include expert-led panel discussions and educational sessions, an exhibit hall with clinical research posters, and various networking opportunities.
 In addition, the conference will once again be paired with the Kids Get Scleroderma, Too! program, offering education and support for children and their families.

 “The Foundation is planning an inclusive educational event for anyone impacted by scleroderma – from those who are newly diagnosed to the warriors and caregivers who have been living with the disease for decades,” said Kate Anastasia, National Scleroderma Foundation Senior Director of Mission Delivery.
 “Attendees will have the opportunity to hear experts in the field offer sessions about diagnosis, monitoring, treatments and the latest in research, while also making social connections and lifelong friendships.”